-The parents of a baby girl born on March 21, 1931 could never have dreamed of the influence their daughter would have on Christian missions and in the lives of countless people.
+The parents of a baby girl born on March 21, 1931 could never have dreamed that day of the influence their daughter would have on Christian missions and in the lives of countless people.
 Wanda Knox was truly a woman who gave her life for Jesus through every day.
 Accepting Christ at the age of eight, Wanda already felt a call to tell others of Jesus.
 She was involved in many ministries as a teenager, taking advantage of every opportunity to serve Christ.
 It was in Oklahoma City that Wanda became a member of the Church of the Nazarene, and there that she experienced a call to missions while attending what is now Southern Nazarene University.

 Wanda's call into missions did not come through a booming voice from the heavens or even during a church service.
 Rather, it came through the leading of God that started a relationship between her and Sidney Knox who was also attending what is now Southern Nazarene University.
 Sidney Knox soon swept Wanda off of her feet.
 His definite missions call affirmed the enduring passion she had for so long to be a missionary.
 Sidney and Wanda were married on May 27, 1951.
 Shortly thereafter, they moved to Texas to pastor a church.
 In 1953, at a Nazarene missions convention they experienced fresh leading from God.
 They felt His leading to go as missionaries to Papua New Guinea.
 Becoming convinced that this was truly God's will, in 1955 they left the United States with their two year old son Geron to pioneer Nazarene work in Papua New Guinea.